timfpark/ai-software-engineering/app-modernization/cobol-to-java/README.md

 3. Let's ask Github Copilot what this COBOL application does:

 ```
-Explain what this COBOL application does"
+Explain what this COBOL application does
 ```

 ## Java